sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The screenshot displays the Test blade with sample.dat contents.
 The Request body field shows the Order JSON.
 There is an arrow pointing to Run button.](media/2019-04-15-15-52-59.png "Display Test blade with sample.dat contents")

     > **Note**: There is also a **Run** button located at the top of the Azure Function blade.
-Clicking either of these buttons will run the function just the same.
+Selecting either of these buttons will run the function just the same.

     After a few seconds, you should see logs like in the below image.
 You should see return status code of 200.
 The **Output** text box should show recent Contoso purchase data.
 You should see a message stating the file has been created and stored in the blob storage.